-The Scandit SDK only adds a few megabytes to the size of your app.
-In order to give you an indication of the app size, you can use the following data based on our simple samples (available with the SDK) for iOS + Android:
+The following tables give you an indication of the built app size containing Scandit SDK based on Scandit samples (available with the SDK) for iOS + Android:

 How can I measure the size of my own application?

 The not thinned app contains bitcode and multiple slices for architecture types, therefore its size is different from the same part of the final app installed on the device.
 Thinning is automatically applied by the iOS App Store and users only download the "thinned" builds.